How to Make Money on YouTube in 2026: Complete Monetization Guide

 You recommend products in your videos and include affiliate links in the description.
 When viewers purchase through your link, you earn a commission (typically 3-15% depending on the program).
 Amazon Associates, Impact, ShareASale, and direct brand affiliate programs are the most common.

 Best for: Review channels, tech channels, and any niche where viewers make purchasing decisions based on your recommendations.
 A well-placed affiliate link on a popular review video can generate passive income for months or years.
+Affiliate income deserves its own deep dive — the complete affiliate marketing playbook covers programs, placement, and realistic revenue math.

 YouTube now lets you tag products directly in your videos.
 When you mention a product, AI can automatically place product tags at the right moment.
 Viewers can purchase without leaving YouTube.
 This works with your own merchandise or affiliate products.